Ali Haider Shah

-Ali Haider Shah (born 23 January 2003) is a professional footballer who currently plays for Danish 2nd Division club HIK.
+Ali Haider Shah (born 23 January 2003) is a professional footballer who currently plays for Danish 2nd Division club Ishøj.
 Born in Denmark, he plays for the Pakistan national football team.

 Club career

 Earlier career

 Shah started his youth career with Ishøj IF and later played at the youth team of Hividovre.
 He later played for Roskilde where he rose to the ranks as senior player.

 Ishøj IF

 Shah returned to Ishøj IF as senior player in 2022, after trials at SPAL and Getafe CF. He stated that he intended to play in the Danish 3rd Division for a maximum of two years.

 Brønshøj Boldklub

 Shah signed with Brønshøj Boldklub in 2024, scoring for the club in the league on multiple occasions.

 Hellerup

 In June 2025, he signed for Hellerup IK.

+Return to Ishøj IF

+In July 2026, Shah returned to Danish 2nd Division side Ishøj.

 International career

 Shah was eligible to play for Pakistan in the AFC U-23 Asian Cup qualifiers in 2025, but was not selected due to injury.

 Haider was selected for the Pakistan squad in the 2027 AFC Asian Cup qualifiers second round.